reergymerej/nice-mean/README.md

 This is a fork of [Linnovate's MEAN stack](https://github.com/linnovate/mean) with lots of comments from the layman's perspective.
 The functionality of the code is the same.
 The only difference is this version should be more accessible to noobs like me.

+## Where to Start

+The approach is to step through the application explaining things as we encounter them.
+When the code jumps to another file, you'll find a `GOTO:` comment.
+As we all know, [the best place to start](http://www.youtube.com/watch?v=1RW3nDRmu6k) is the beginning.
+In this case, a `GET` request to '/', which is picked up by /app/routes/index.js.
+I suggest you start there.

 *WARNING: There's no guarantee that the comments will be right 100% of the time.
 I'm learning too.*

 ---